amirabdelhak/amirabdelhak/README.md

 <img align="right" alt="Coding" width="400" src="https://raw.githubusercontent.com/abhisheknaiidu/abhisheknaiidu/master/code.gif">

-I'm **Amir Abdelhak**, a graduate of the **Faculty of Computer Science and Artificial Intelligence**, **Information Technology (IT)** specialization, class of **2024**.
+I'm **Amir Abdelhak**, a graduate of **Damietta University**, **Faculty of Computer Science and Artificial Intelligence**, specializing in **Information Technology (IT)**, class of **2024**.
 I'm deeply passionate about web development, especially using Microsoft technologies like **.NET**.

-I have worked on numerous projects in this field and have been honored to receive two prestigious scholarships from the **Egyptian Ministry of Communications and Information Technology**.
+I have worked on numerous projects in this field and was honored to receive two prestigious scholarships from the **Egyptian Ministry of Communications and Information Technology**.

+I also served as the **team leader** for all the group projects I worked on, ensuring they were delivered with excellence.
+This role strengthened my sense of responsibility, leadership, and ability to guide a team toward a clear and shared goal.

+I'm committed to **continuous learning and self-development**, and I consider myself a persuasive communicator with strong presentation skills.

 <br clear="right"/>